 - managing blood cholesterol and blood pressure with diet and medications if necessary

-Individuals with heart arrhythmia should seek consultation with their doctor and discuss whether they should be taking a blood thinner to prevent strokes.
+Individuals with heart arrhythmia should talk with their doctor about whether they should be taking a blood thinner to prevent strokes.

 Stroke and other cerebrovascular events can cause death, but with rapid medical attention, a full or partial recovery is possible.
 People with cerebrovascular disease should follow healthy lifestyle tips and their doctor’s instructions to reduce the chance of an attack.